 began on September 5, 2017

 One of my hobbies is taking classes.
 Instead of playing games, I enroll in all sorts of online courses.
-I especially like Coursera because their format matches my idea of logical organization, and they offer a wide variety of topics.
+I especially like Coursera when I am between sessions at University of California, Irvine because of their logically organize lesson plans, and they offer a wide variety of topics.
 Last week I signed up for “A Life of Happiness and Fulfillment.”
 One of the assignments is to write a letter of gratitude to someone, then call that person and read the letter to them.
 So, I did it, and it made me feel really good, so I thought, “Why stop there?”
 I decided to challenge myself to 30-days of gratitude writing.

-One thing to note is that I am not spending more than 30 minutes or so writing these letters.
+One thing to note is that I do not invest more than 30 minutes or so writing these letters.
 They are first drafts.
 Of course, I could perfect them with multiple revisions, but perfection in my gratitude is not my objective.
 Notice, too, the lack of SEO strategy.

-Here are my gratitude letters.
-Every day for 30 days, I will add another.
+Here are my gratitude letters — a work still in progress.
 I hope you share your thoughts by calling me at 323-999-1376 or writing to me at mscarisa at gmail.com.